redsoft7/io-sdk-java/README.md

 * Stop local oracle
 `cd utils/oracle`
 `docker-compose down -v`

-## How to - Setup Theia IDE
-To install Java on IO-SDK Theia IDE run:
-`./init_theia.sh`

 ## How to - Add new database
 The connection via database is made using JDBC drivers.